roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "...Talking big?"
 "_Nnya_," slightly shook her head Yggdrasil.
 "Yugg-chan is farther and farther enhancing connections to the consciousness of all the intelligent life-forms upon this planet.
 With Hinagiku too, of course."
 "I see.
 As expected of next Creator.
 Or rather, you was born to be a symbol of this planet, I guess."
-"Hoh-hoh​," Yggdrasil puffed her insignificant chest, "Yugg-chan has yet had the highest specs ever since Yugg-chan was born.
+"Hoh-hoh," Yggdrasil puffed her insignificant chest, "Yugg-chan has yet had the highest specs ever since Yugg-chan was born.
 Well, Yugg-chan still cannot control all the specs freely."
 "Amazing," Hinagiku thought so from the depths of her heart; "both Lydia and Yuuyami deserves admiration for producing an intelligent life of this level."
 "Mamas having a high specs also!" once again Yggdrasil puffed a chest. "...That's not the point now.
 Why impossible?
 You don't have an idea of how to apologise?"
 "This is not.
-When the world changed a shape, Nagisa... the one I wanted apologise to had passed away​.
+When the world changed a shape, Nagisa... the one I wanted apologise to had passed away.
 Physically, I mean."

 Well, even if  consciousness is immortal it doesn't make much sense.
 For, "The gathered consciousness of humanity in a midst of creating a galaxy under remote universe," was what Lydia proclaimed.
 Hence, either way, I would never be able to meet Nagisa.